Patternhouse

 low skill level high

-Our Method
+Our Methodology

 We have developed three interconnected workflows that build upon each other: For individuals with significant cognitive impairments the work is structured to be stress-free and without fear of failure, making participation accessible and comfortable.
-For those with better understanding, the activities are engaging and intellectually stimulating, providing a meaningful and challenging experience.
+For those with intact cognitive understanding, the activities are engaging and intellectually stimulating, providing a meaningful and challenging experience.

 Basic

-The basic workflow consists of four simple steps which enable everyone to independently design their own pattern quickly and effortlessly.
+The Basic Workflow consists of four simple steps which enable everyone to independently design their own pattern quickly and effortlessly.

 Advanced